isXinLiu/isXinLiu.github.io/content/authors/admin/_index.md

 ## About Me

 Xin Liu (刘 馨) is a second-year master student at [East China Normal University](https://www.ecnu.edu.cn/).
-Currently, she works as a research intern in [Shanghai AI Lab](https://www.shlab.org.cn/), with a strong research interest focusing on Multi-Modal Large Language Model.
+Over the past year, her research has focused on Multi-Modal Large Language Model.
+Two papers were accepted by IJCAI 2024, ECCV 2024 respectively.
+One paper was submitted to NeurIPS 2024.
+She acts as the first author of these papers.

-***[Highlight] She is looking for PhD to start in 2025 Fall (not limited in China).***
+***[Highlight] She is looking for PhD to start in 2025 Fall (not limited in China), with a strong research interest in Embodied AI.***